The Final Skate for Two Man

 People have been arguing over what constitutes “punk” since 1975.
 If you ask 100 punk rock fans for a definition of punk, you will get 100 different answers.
 We can agree maybe on two key attributes that make a band punk: an aggressive, often purposely offensive style of rock, and a base level of honesty with its fans and the general public.

-Many punk bands try to act as if they are completely above the fray, that because they play this tyle of music they exist on a higher moral plane than those that play more lucrative genres.
+Many punk bands try to act as if they are completely above the fray, that because they play this style of music they exist on a higher moral plane than those that play more lucrative genres.
 I can tell you first-hand that punk musicians harbor all the same egos and insecurities that the rest of the rock world has.
 As much of a joy as it is to play music, there comes a time in every band member’s life when they look at other bands and say to themselves, “Why can’t we have what they have?” or otherwise questions or gripes about their position in the entertainment industry food chain.

 World War IX has a case for being New York’s punkest band of the last few decades.
 It played a raw, aggressive punk rock style that evolved but never mellowed, and it was very honest with its fans.
 Especially as told through Justin’s comics, World War IX narrated its own journey with all the pitfalls and aggravations that come with keeping a band afloat for years.
 Lineup changes, issues with drugs and alcohol, job worries and marriages and the weight of the world that is crushing at times have all been illustrated with humor, grit and ultimately gratitude.